ba-st/Stargate/docs/reference/Skeleton.md

 ### Stack trace generation

-By default stack traces are written in a `logs` directory relative to the image's working directory in a filename whose name is `app-name-YYYY-MM-DD_HH-MM-SS.MS`, and in `Fuel` format.
+By default, stack traces are written in a `logs` directory relative to the image's working directory in a filename whose name is `app-name-YYYY-MM-DD_HH-MM-SS.MS`, and in `Fuel` format.